Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/properties/transforms.rst

 Scale
    The object's relative scale along the local axis (e.g. the *Scale X* value represents the scale along the local X axis).
-   Each object (cube, sphere, etc.), when created, has a scale of one Blender unit in each local direction.
+   Each object (cube, sphere, etc.), when created, has a scale of one unit in each local direction.
    To make the object bigger or smaller, you scale it in the desired axis.
 Dimensions
    The size of the object's bounding box